 |Drag VM||Class D||X||5 Years|

 *All of these crimes carry an enhancement that requires 70% of the sentence served if the convicted individual fled the scene of the crime.

-Depending on the circumstances of your case, there are different defenses that can be used in court.
+Depending on the circumstances of your case, different defenses can be used in court.
 If the vehicular manslaughter charge was brought on by an accusation of an OWI, the state is obligated to prove that the accident was the direct result of your impairment.
 A potential defense centers around providing evidence that others involved in the accident were at fault.

-In the case of an OWI-related vehicular manslaughter case, it is also important for the defense to take every necessary precaution with regard to the state’s evidence.
+In the case of an OWI-related vehicular manslaughter case, it is also important for the defense to take every necessary precaution about the state’s evidence.
 A blood draw will be conducted, and a breathalyzer might be utilized if the accused agreed to it.
 These pieces of state evidence will make up the bulk of their argument that you were impaired, and that your impairment caused the accident.

 Qualified defense attorneys will work to analyze the methods that were used to collect the state’s evidence.
 They will determine if any impropriety occurred, or if there is any other reason to have the evidence suppressed.

-For any kind vehicular manslaughter charge, there must be evidence supporting the claim that negligence resulted in the accident.
+For any kind of vehicular manslaughter charge, there must be evidence supporting the claim that negligence resulted in the accident.
 Defense attorneys can fight against this notion by providing reasonable doubt to the state’s evidence claims.